integral-io/Business-in-a-Box/README.md

         - And finally, for now, leave the Algorithms as is so none are Selected.
 This will need to change for a production environment - you'll want only the strongest of them for production.

-To harden your syncope system and get it ready for production:
+To harden your Syncope system and get it ready for production:
     * Note the changes mentioned else where for production, and change those.
     * Change the default admin password and force its rotation every month; or disable the user.
-    * Remove Unused, weak, or lowbit algorthyms for the OIDC, OAUTH2, and SAML configuration.
+    * Remove Unused, weak, or lowbit algorthyms for the OIDC, OAUTH2, SAML, and other auth protocols.
     * Modify the logging configuration to not emit tokens.